willygoncalves2000/error-handler-middleware-express/README.md

 Note that the **Error Handler Middleware** is being defined after all other middleware (*app.use* and *route calls*).

-In this simple application, a HTML page is render through de EJS (templating language that lets you generate HTML with JavaScript) when a GET request is made for the route "/".
-This page has a simple form with two input, onde for Username and one for Password.
+In this simple application, a HTML page is render through the EJS (templating language that lets you generate HTML with JavaScript) when a GET request is made for the route "/".
+This page has a simple form with two input, one for Username and one for Password.

 Simulating a login service, the application verify the credentials.
 This is done in the POST request for the route */login*, which receives the body of the request containing the username and password entered.

 To make understanding easier and more practical, no connection to a database is being made.
-Instead, the system just checks that the Username is "AdminUser" and the password is "admin123".
+Instead, the system just checks that the Username is "AdminUser" and the Password is "admin123".
 If these credentials are valid, the User will receive a success message.
-If not.
 Otherwise will receive a error message, specifying what went wrong.

 ## :x: Throwing error
 Express.js identifies an Error Handler Middleware through a fourth argument contained in the function: